isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Two concepts requiring the same syntax but having different semantics leads to ambiguity unless the programmer differentiates them.
+Two concepts requiring the same syntax but having different semantics lead to ambiguity unless the programmer differentiates them.

 ##### Example